SalehAlbuga/azure-functions-swift/README.md

 registry.AzureWebJobsStorage = "yourConnection" //Remove before deploying.
 Do not commit or push any Storage Account keys registry.EnvironmentVariables = ["queueStorageConnection": "otherConnection"]

+// Optionally you can change the default ExtensionBundleId and version registry.ExtensionBundleId = "Microsoft.Azure.Functions.ExtensionBundle"
+registry.ExtensionBundleVersion = "[1.*, 2.0.0)"

 registry.register(hello.self)
 ...